abdelzaki/notes/devops/notes_cicd.md

     - this would be added to all the jobs

 # jenkin
+## agent
+    - device which would execute the code
+    - agent none

+## maven
+- add maven job
+- provide:
+    - test report
+    - increment builds
+    - post build

+## workspace
+- for every job there is a workspace which would be created
+- we find workspace under
+    - /var/lib/jenkins/workspace

+- we should make sure that we have jave
+    - to check that we have java
+        - java -version

     - automation tool
+    - it makes pipeline to execute different stages

     - to install jenkin in docker:
         - docker run --privileged -u 0 -p 8080:8080 -p 50000:50000 -v path_locally:/var/jenkins_home jenkins/jenkins_lts